Grant Application Deadline for 2023-24 to be announced National Institute of Food and Agriculture Introduction

 General Guidelines: Funds are viewed as project-centered (as opposed to investigator-centered).
 It is expected that by the time most funded projects are completed, the principal investigator will have developed sufficient expertise, and satisfactorily demonstrated the viability of the research to obtain continuing funding from other sources.
 Nevertheless, renewed funding is not precluded and highly productive projects in targeted areas of excellence may be considered for competitive renewal.
 Projects that are approached from an interdisciplinary perspective are highly desired.

-Details for Applying
+Deadline for 2023-24 to be announced Details for Applying

 Applications for New Awards